atlas-doc/doc/atlas-api-documentation/advanced/refund-cancel-an-order.md

 With Atlas, you can configure webhooks to automatically receive notifications for ticket cancellations/refunds along with the amount refunded.
 Once you receive `order.refundCompleted` notification on the server for a cancelled booking, you can take action as needed.

-EndPoint : The URL you configured to receive notifications&#x20;
+EndPoint : The URL you configured to receive notifications

 Method : Post